andyc6074/apcsa-freedom-project/blog/entry04.md

 ##### 2/4/24

 ### Context
 As I have been learning my tool for some time.
-I have spent a bit of time deciding on what type of game I should work on and what are the mechanics.
+I have spent some time deciding what type of game I should work on and what the mechanics are.
 After sitting down and thinking for a while, I have no luck in deciding on what the type is, however, the mechanic is more straightforward for me.
 I want my game to be based on light and shadow, "day" and "night" modes.
 Ok, past the general planning, I will be talking about the tinkering.

 ### How have I been learning
 The way I learn a new feature is by looking at tutorials or any forms, which could be videos or websites.
 I follow through the steps then I change the value to see what has changed and what else affects what.